 The Malay and Slave Influence: A Tapestry of Tongues

 Malay influence can be seen in a number of Afrikaans words, particularly those related to food, clothing, and household items.
-For example, the word "piesang" (banana) comes from the Malay word "pisang."
+As an example, the word "piesang" (banana) comes from the Malay word "pisang."
 The slaves, who often worked as domestic servants and laborers, played a crucial role in the transmission of language and culture, contributing to the unique character of Afrikaans.

 The Role of Geographical Isolation